JackDust24/hawk-websockets/README.md

    * Implemented?
 Yes
    * Pushed to Git?
 No
 3. Refactor client and UI
+   * Implemented?
+Yes
+   * Pushed to Git?
+Yes
 4. Set up proper chat display
 5. Set up React Native client and test flow
 6. Refactor React Native client and UI
 7. Build REST on server
 8. Fetch data from REST for client and display
 9. Fetch data from React Native for client and display